DavidVentura/repo-builder-docker/README.md

-This tool listens for HTTP Post requests coming from [Gogs](gogs.io) and on `tag creation` [event](https://gogs.io/docs/features/webhook.html), it will execute Docker, targeting the Dockerfile specified in the config, passing the TAG build argument with the received `ref`.
+This tool listens for HTTP Post requests coming from [Gogs](gogs.io) and on `tag creation` + `push to master` [events](https://gogs.io/docs/features/webhook.html), it will execute Docker, targeting `build.json` file at the root of the target repository, passing the REF build argument, populated with the received `ref`.

 # Features